Optimal Bound on the Combinatorial Complexity of Approximating Polytopes: Introduction

 \begin{theorem} Let $K \subset \RE^d$ be a convex body of unit diameter, where $d$ is a fixed constant.
 For all sufficiently small positive $\eps$ (independent of $K$) there exists an $\eps$-approximating convex polytope $P$ to $K$ of combinatorial complexity $O(1/\eps^{(d-1)/2})$. \end{theorem}

 We considered this problem earlier~\cite{AFM17a}, obtaining a result that was suboptimal.
-That paper introduced two useful techniques: a width-based variant of B{\'a}r{\'a}ny's~\cite{Bar00} economical cap cover based on Macbeath regions and a multi-layered approach to the witness-collector method~\cite{DGG13}.
+That paper introduced two useful techniques: a width-based variant of B{\'a}r{\'a}ny's~\cite{Bar00} economical cap cover based on Macbeath regions and a multi-layered \footnote{Note that the term ``layer'' also appears in \cite{DGGT16} with respect to the witness-collector method, but our usage is entirely different.} approach to the witness-collector method~\cite{DGGT16}.
 That result fell short, however, due in part to a weak understanding of the distribution of Macbeath region volumes in the cap cover.
 In this paper, we introduce an important new result, namely a ``volume-sensitive'' bound on the number of Macbeath regions (in Theorem~\ref{thm:vol-sensitive-bound}).

 This new bound comes about by establishing a correspondence between Macbeath regions in the original convex body and its polar body, and then demonstrating a reciprocal relationship in the volumes of corresponding regions.
 A classical result in the theory of convex bodies states that the volume of a convex body and its polar dual have a reciprocal relationship.
 The dimensionless product of these two quantities is called the \emph{Mahler volume}~\cite{Kuperberg}.
 Our correspondence shows that this property holds not just globally, but locally as well.
 This enables this reciprocal relationship to be applied in the context of approximation, and this admits a more sophisticated application of the witness-collector method.
 We believe that this primal-polar approach is an important new technique, which will be useful in other optimization problems involving convex approximation.